deanturpin/superdean.com/complete.md

 - Eye glass wire
 - Sharpie, to mark the stem
 - Nippers or side-cutters, to cut the stem to size
+- Small pliers, to hold the square section of the stem whilst removing the crown

 #### Nice to have